 They speak the language, know their local requirements, and are familiar with, and have access to, local data sources and treatment guidelines.
 At EuropeanHealthEconomics .com, we have a pool of freelancers ready to assist you with the country localisations.

-Interested in exploring this further?
-Please get in touch with me to discuss how we can start with the freelance health economists.
+Please get in touch with us to discuss how you can start with the freelance health economists.